Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 field modeling.
 Taking the electromagnetic model as standard, the results demonstrate that the proposed solution was able to accurately estimate the performance of a wind farm grounding system.

+The attached file called "EPSR_article.xls" contains spreadsheets with the results of the computational simulations used in the research.